 Subscription journals have each their own embargo policy.

 Some journals publish sections or articles in free access.
 These articles are available for all to read without a fee but are still subject to the original copyright license.
 Permission must be sought from the copyright owner to share and adapt the material.

 Articles published in Open Access

 For open access articles, Authors sign a license to publish under a Creative Commons (CC BY) license that specifies the rights and conditions for users to share and adapt the material.
 Authors retain the copyright of their article.
 The type of CC-BY license is detailed on the website of each journal.

 Authors can make their article, published by EDP Sciences, available on their personal site, their institution’s web site and Open Archive Initiative sites, provided the source of the published article is cited and the ownership of the copyright clearly

 mentioned.
 These must be not for profit sites.
-Reprint and postprint may be used (with the publisher’s PDF).
+Reprint and postprint may be used.
 Authors are requested to create a link to the publisher’s internet service.
 The link must be accompanied by the following text “The original publication is available at www….”.